mlflow/mlflow/docs/source/models.rst

 <built-in-deployment>`.
 For example, the :ref:`mlflow models serve <local_model_deployment>` tool,
 which deploys a model as a REST API, validates inputs based on the model's signature.

+For Spark dataframe inputs, columns of type `DateType` and `TimestampType` are both inferred as type :py:data:`datetime <mlflow.types.DataType.datetime>`, which is internally represented by `TimestampType`.

 Column-based Signature Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 All flavors support column-based signatures.